Understanding API Rate Limits

 // Handle other errors

-handleOtherErrors(errorCode, message)
+handleOtherErrors(errorCode, description)

 }